-The Weill Cornell Pediatric Sleep Center offers a weekly specialized Behavioral Sleep Disorders Clinic for children whose sleep problems may be best addressed with a multidisciplinary approach.
+The Weill Cornell Pediatric Sleep and Breathing Disorders Center offers a weekly specialized Behavioral Sleep Disorders Clinic for children whose sleep problems may be best addressed with a multidisciplinary approach.
 Our clinic serves children of all ages, from infants to adolescents.
 Each visit to the clinic includes evaluation and management by both Dr. Haviva Veler, a board-certified sleep physician and Director of the Pediatric Sleep Center, and Dr. Tara Mathews, a pediatric psychologist trained in behavioral sleep medicine.

 Sleep patterns in children affect the well-being of the child and the entire family.
 Sleep problems are highly prevalent in infancy; abnormal sleep is reported in almost half of infant well visits.
 If left untreated, sleep problems during infancy, such as insomnia and sleep fragmentation, may continue into the toddler years and beyond.
 In fact, children are at risk for developing sleep issues across the various stages of their development.